 The Firm has a successful trademark practice headed by Amanda Nye.
 In its trademark practice, it represents a wide array of companies prosecuting and registering trademarks all over the world.
 Quite a few of these companies are not technology or media companies, and some are valuable brand-based companies, even fashion companies.

-Neff is a former Chairman of the BSA and current Secretary, General Counsel and Board member of Technology Council of Southern California.
-He was Chair of the Tech/IP Practice at Greenberg Glusker for five years, and before that he headed Neff Law Group for 12 years.
-He graduated from Yale Law School (a former Editor of Yale Law Journal) and Cornell, and was a Fulbright Scholar in Peru.
+Neff is a former Chairman of the Washington, DC-based BSA.
+He was Chair of the Tech/IP Practice at Greenberg Glusker for five years, until he re-established New Law Firm at the start of 2010, and before that he headed Neff Law Group for 12 years.
+He graduated from Yale Law School (and was an Editor of Yale Law Journal) and Cornell (with Distinction in All Subjects), and was a Fulbright Scholar in Peru.
 He has written books on intellectual property and technology licensing, as well as numerous articles.
 He has won recognition and awards from numerous organizations and publications, including LA Business Journal, Corporate LiveWire, Acquisition International, IR Global and Global Law Experts.